Will My Car Insurance Rates Go Up After an Accident?

 - How much does your insurance go up after an accident?

 In Arizona, the law states that “No insurer shall increase the motor vehicle insurance premium of an insured as a result of an accident not caused or significantly contributed to by the actions of the insured.”
 Unless you were at fault for the accident, Arizona law prevents insurers from increasing your premiums.
 If you were at fault, policyholders can expect insurance rates to rise by several hundred dollars per year.
 Your specific increase depends on your driving record, the insurance company, and other factors.

 - Why did my car insurance go up?

 Arizona prohibits car insurance companies from increasing rates for accidents that weren’t their fault.
 Insurance companies increase rates for other reasons outside the insured’s control, including the number of uninsured drivers in your area.
-If you move to an area known for extreme weather conditions like wildfires or tornado, rising costs of medical treatment, and property repair, you may have to pay more for car insurance.
+If you move to an area known for extreme weather conditions like wildfires or tornados, rising costs of medical treatment, and property repair, you may have to pay more for car insurance.
 Your rate could also increase with a noticeable drop in your credit score.

 - Does a no-fault accident increase my insurance rates?

 In Arizona, the law is clear that insurance companies can’t increase motor vehicle insurance premiums following an accident that you didn’t cause or significantly contribute to.
-If an insurance company increases your rates as a result of an accident, the law requires the insurance company to notify you of the reason for the increase.
+Remember that there are many insurance tools online that you can use to find great car insurance rates and answers to most of your insurance related questions.
+If any insurance company increases your rates as a result of an accident, the law requires the insurance company to notify you of the reason for the increase.
+If you feel this is against Arizona law, give us a call for a free consultation to see what we can do to help you!